How Do I Find the Best PCP Car Finance Deals?

 Consider the Age of the Car

-It’s a good option to finance used cars because they’re more affordable.
-If you buy them at the end of your PCP deal, the balloon payment would most likely be lower than if you got a brand new car.
+It’s a good option to buy a used car on finance because they’re more affordable.
+If you buy them at the end of your PCP deal, the balloon payment would most likely be lower than if you got a brand-new car.
 Older, used cars depreciate slower so the amount to pay off against the GMFV will also be smaller.

 Double Check the Specifics of the Deal